shashank-sharma/shashank-sharma.github.io/content/posts/evolution-of-my-blog/index.md

 ## Introduction

+I've been thinking about how vision drives evolution, even when technology can't keep up.
+For example, early video games designers in the 2000s envisioned characters with complex abilities and unique interactions, but they were working with primitive graphics engines.
+They couldn't show you detailed animations or flashy effects, so they had to distill their ideas down to pure mechanics and imagination.
+Players had to envision how cool it would look or maybe it was cool at that point in time, even when it was just basic sprites and simple animations.

+But here's the interesting part: those constraints didn't kill the vision - they refined it.
+The designers focused on making abilities feel right, creating strategic depth that would eventually translate beautifully when better technology arrived.
+Years later, when graphics caught up, those same mechanics became the stunning visual experiences we see today.
+This got me reflecting on my own creative journey and how my personal website has evolved over the years

+## Where it started

 When I was in high school, my first interaction with the internet was all about exploring online games.
 Kongregate was my go-to website, and I played a lot of games there — if you look at my profile, you'll see activity going all the way back to 2011.
 Surprisingly I have this screenshot handy, which I took and saved it in google drive.

 <aside class="left">